 In the Media

-The Proprietress of Fuzzy Goat is Cadence Kidwell, who is delighted to help you launch your next yarn project.
+The Proprietress of Fuzzy Goat is Cadence Kidwell, who is delighted to help you launch your next yarn adventure.

 Before I opened the shop I was at Florida State University – I really like school myself & also helping people learn new things that delight them.
 I went back to school when my three children were little & after a decade in the mental health field.
 While earning a Ph.D. in Creative Writing I experienced the power of creativity in the midst of chaos.
 University life also instills a strong core of service to people seeking to improve their lives.
 One of my favorite pieces in the shop is our battered SERVICE sign over the counter, announcing we are here to serve.
 You will hear me say that I was happy at my job at FSU before dreaming of my own little shop & being a part of the Main Street life in Downtown Thomasville.
 I decided that I could either steady-on into my last decade of university life or I could join the makers’ life – make a business from a rough-worn building & fill it with beautiful yarns made by strong women.
 We’re truly an independent business with over 90% of our merchandise created by other independent makers.